pratch/MobiHoc-2018/student-travel-grants.md

     Student Travel Grant Award (STGA) has been canceled since SICE2020 will be held ONLINE.
 </div>

-## Student Travel Grant Award (STGA)
+## Student Travel Grant Award (STGA) [Cancelled]

-We (Annual Conference/International Affairs Committee) have set up this grant award in order to encourage students’ contributions from outside of Japan and Thailand, and to support part of their travel expenses.
-We strongly hope that many students from all over the world apply for this grant award.
+<del>We (Annual Conference/International Affairs Committee) have set up this grant award in order to encourage students’ contributions from outside of Japan and Thailand, and to support part of their travel expenses.
+We strongly hope that many students from all over the world apply for this grant award.  </del>

 ### Qualification Requirements